 ** You can also skip using straight pins on this step by taping or hot gluing the ribbon to the paper medallions.
 It will be just as effective and easier!
 If I made this again I would avoid using pins – just so I didn’t have to worry about them getting lost!

 STEP 9: Add the sock chimneys!
 Roll two pairs of socks and tightly wrap them with a rubber band.
 I covered the rubber band with ribbon and a bow.
-Tape the chimneys to the train with tape loops.
+Tape the chimneys to the train with tape loops or hot glue (if using fabric and not baby blankets).

 STEP 10: Finish the front of the train and decorate!
 I cut a large circle from black paper and pinned it to the front of the diaper cake.
 I printed off the insignia found on the Hogwart’s Express.
 If you google Hogwart’s Express, lots of images come up.
 I taped these onto my train.
 I also added a red bow to the front of the train.